Le Havre: City rebuilt after 1945

 Largely destroyed by the Allies during the Second World War, the city was rebuilt according to the plans of the architect Auguste Perret between 1945 and 1964.
-Only the City Hall and the Church of Saint Joseph (107 m-high) were personally designed by Auguste Perret.
+Only the City Hall and the Church of Saint Joseph (107 m) were personally designed by Auguste Perret.
 In commending the reconstruction work UNESCO listed the city of Le Havre on 15 July 2005 as a World Heritage Site.
-This area of 133 hectares is one of the few inscribed contemporary sites in Europe.
-The architecture of the area is characterized by the use of precast concrete using a system of a modular frame of 6.24 metres and straight lines.
+This area of 133 ha is one of the few inscribed contemporary sites in Europe.
+The architecture of the area is characterized by the use of precast concrete using a system of a modular frame of 6.24 m and straight lines.

 Another notable architectural work of the central city is that of the House of Culture built in 1982 by the Brazilian architect Oscar Niemeyer and nicknamed "the Volcano" because of the shape of the building.
 From 2012, this place was refurbished both inside and outside with fairly significant changes approved by the architect including greater openness to the outside of the plaza.

 The Notre Dame and Perrey neighbourhoods are mainly residential.
 Les Halles is one of the commercial hubs of the city.
 The Saint Francis neighborhood was also rebuilt beginning in 1950 but in a radically different architectural style: the buildings are brick and have pitched slate roofs.
 This is the restaurant district and the fish market.